How to connect your smart TV to the internet

 - There isn't much risk of interference.

-- You'll have to run a cable from your TV to your router, or use 'Powerline adapters'.
+- You'll need to run a cable from your TV to your router, or use 'Powerline adapters'.

-- The cables can look messy and can be impractical if the TV is a long way from the router.
+- The cables can look messy and can be impractical if your TV's a long way from the router.

-Most internet-enabled kit these days has Wi-Fi built-in, so it's just a case of connecting to your network in the device settings.
+Most internet-enabled products now have Wi-Fi built-in, so it's just a case of connecting to your network in the device settings.

 - You can use the TV in any room, anywhere in the house.